CleverRaven/Cataclysm-DDA/technology.md

 **Summary**:

-Technology in Cataclysm should, except in specific situations, be *at a modern real life level*.
+Technology native to Cataclysm Earth should, except in specific situations, be *at a modern real life level*.
 The design rationale for this is simple: it allows straightforward answers to questions about things like "is this idea reasonable", "how much ____ should this do", and more.
 If it is possible in real life (and you can prove it), it's probably appropriate for Cataclysm.
 Likewise, if it's not possible in real life, it is probably not possible in Cataclysm... the exceptions will be enumerated in this document.

 See [the timeline](./lore-background.md) for lore explanations of the divergent technology in this world.

+*Note: this section has recently changed**.
+Previously, CBMs were a CDDA-Earth technology, but we're changing that lore.

 ## Civilian Tech
 In terms of civilian technology there are a handful of things that differ from our world.
 All of these are very rare and expensive.

 ### Cybernetics
-CBMs have been available to the public for four years at the time of the Cataclysm.
-This is vaguely analogous in scope to how common smartphones were in 1998-2002: while they exist, they are too expensive and too hard to find support for to be even somewhat widespread among civilians.
+Cybernetics were not available on CDDA-Earth prior to the portal storms.
+Note that this is a recent major change to the lore, and not yet borne out in play.

 #### Prosthetics
-Prosthetic limbs available to civilians are not markedly above the level available on our Earth, but may be a bit more widespread using the same anti-infection technology employed by CBMs.
+Prosthetic limbs available to civilians are not markedly above the level available on our Earth.
 Note that the level available on our Earth has gotten quite impressive, so this is a pretty high bar.

 ### Robots
 Proto-AI evolved from dimensional heuristics (the secrets of which are completely black box and explained away as a kind of deep learning) has made civilian level robots conceivable, albeit extremely rare.
 The first public release of robots was police eyebots six years before the Cataclysm.
 Most non-police civilian level applications are medical.
 These AIs do well in constrained environments with very specific tasks.
 They are, however, deeply stupid, especially without their central controllers.